n64decomp/perfect_dark/README.md

 # Perfect Dark Decompilation (WIP)

 This repository contains a work-in-progress decompilation of Perfect Dark for the Nintendo 64.
-So far only the stage setup files are decompiled.
+So far only the stage setup files and lang files are decompiled.

 ## I have no idea what you're talking about